grommunio/grommunio-cui/README.md

 ## Support

-- Support is available through **[grommunio GmbH](https://grommunio.com)** and its partners.
+- Support is available through [grommunio GmbH](https://grommunio.com) and its partners.
-- grommunio CUI community is available here: **[grommunio Community](https://community.grommunio.com)**
+- grommunio CUI community is available here: [grommunio Community](https://community.grommunio.com)

 For direct contact to the maintainers (for example to supply information about a security-related responsible disclosure), you can contact grommunio directly at [dev@grommunio.com](mailto:dev@grommunio.com)

 ## Project assistance

-If you want to say **thank you** or/and support active development of grommunio CUI:
+If you want to say thank you or/and support active development of grommunio CUI:

 - Add a [GitHub Star](https://github.com/grommunio/grommunio-cui) to the project.
 - Tweet about grommunio CUI.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/), your personal blog or any medium you feel comfortable with.

-Together, we can make grommunio CUI **better**!
+Together, we can make grommunio CUI better!

 ## Contributing

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are **greatly appreciated**.
+Any contributions you make will benefit everybody else and are greatly appreciated.

 If you have found an issue and want to report an issue, either reach out to us in our [community](https://community.grommunio.com), or, if you have a subscription, open up a [support case](https://grommunio.com/).